 The Fund is part of a $2.3 million overall strategy by the Knight Foundation to expand local reporting in Detroit and Southeast Michigan and involve community residents in telling the story of Detroit’s future.

 Since 2013, members of the Cooperative have combined their resources to produce multimedia projects and coverage about Detroit’s recovery.
-With the new investment, the Cooperative will begin a new effort, into 2018, to connect the voices of Detroit’s residents with watchdog reporting coverage to help residents better address their concerns.
+With the new investment, the Cooperative will begin a new effort to connect the voices of Detroit’s residents with watchdog reporting coverage to help residents better address their concerns.

 The Detroit Journalism Engagement Fund seeks to build on this activity by strengthening local coverage, by expanding and leveraging beyond the Cooperative, with a mix of different projects and approaches designed to help journalists engage community residents in the reporting process.
 The Fund will also help support the digital transformation of local news organizations by supporting journalism innovation and new digital tools.